 All bedrooms offer fast WiFi, Smart TVs, Roberts radios, Nespresso machines, thoughtfully-stocked minibars (including Bristol ales and artisan gins), organic Bramley bath products, powerful plate-sized rainfall showers and, most importantly, extremely comfy beds.
 Boutique bliss.

-Meantime, with Cabot Circus and Stokes Croft a 5-minute stroll away, there’s no shortage of great places to eat out.
+Meantime, with Cabot Circus and Stokes Croft a 5-minute stroll away, there’s no shortage of other great places to eat out.
 Our top tip (book ahead) is Poco, an award-winning British tapas restaurant with an emphasis on seasonal veggies and ethical produce.
 Or wander on to trendy Wapping Wharf, a bustling waterfront hub of global cuisine served from converted shipping containers.

 - Buzzy Stokes Croft and Picton Street (5 mins' walk) are a melting pot of innovation and culture, set amid an ever-changing landscape of independent cafes and art - a must for Banksy and street-art fans